EOSIO/eosio-swift/README.md

 ### Serialization Provider Protocol

 The Serialization Provider is responsible for ABI-driven transaction and action serialization and deserialization between JSON and binary data representations.
-These implementations often contain platform-sensitive C++ code and larger dependencies such as OpenSSL.
+These implementations often contain platform-sensitive C++ code and larger dependencies.
 For those reasons, EOSIO SDK for Swift _does not include_ a serialization provider implementation; one must be installed separately.

 * [`EosioSerializationProviderProtocol`](EosioSwift/EosioSerializationProviderProtocol/EosioSerializationProviderProtocol.swift) - All serialization providers must conform to this protocol.
 * [ABIEOS Serialization Provider Implementation](https://github.com/EOSIO/eosio-swift-abieos-serialization-provider) - Serialization/deserialization using ABIEOS.
 Currently supports iOS 12+.